 Time to Make Bread

-So now that my starter is active and I’m feeding it regularly, how do I actually use it in a recipe?
+So now that my starter is active and I’m feeding it regularly, how do I actually use sourdough in a recipe?
 That’s a great question and it kind of depends on the recipe itself.
 Typically you want to choose a recipe that is written for sourdough bread and starter.
 These recipes are formulated to the measurements needed for leaven instead of commercial yeast.
-I wouldn’t take a recipe for commercial yeast and sub in leaven…it most likely won’t work well.
+As someone new to sourdough baking, I wouldn’t take a recipe for commercial yeast and just sub in leaven…it most likely won’t work well.
 Almost every sourdough recipe is going to have you build a leaven before making the actual bread.
 This is an extra step that you wouldn’t necessarily take when baking with commercial yeast.

 To build your leaven you usually take a small amount of your sourdough starter and add flour and water to it in a separate bowl.
 The required amounts depend on the recipe.
 Often you will mix your leaven the night before you mix your bread.
 Sometimes you can mix your leaven the day of (it depends on the recipe).
 The leaven is kept separate from your starter, even though the process of creating leaven is very similar to feeding starter.